-“I think that without Frank, it would have been impossible to get to where I am today,” de Rozario added.
+“I think that without Frank, it would have been impossible to get to where I am today,” de Rozario said.

-“Sometimes Rita [Sauvage] and other parents thought I was too tough on kids,” said Ponta. “‘You push them too hard,’ they’d say.
-‘Bloody rubbish,’ I’d respond.
-‘If we don’t do it this way, we’re never going to get anything out of them and they’re never going to learn and improve.’
+“Sometimes Rita [Sauvage, Louise’s mum] and other parents thought I was too tough on kids,” said Ponta. “‘You push them too hard,’ they’d say.
+‘Bloody rubbish,’ I’d respond, ‘If we don’t do it this way, we’re never going to get anything out of them, and they’re never going to learn and improve.’

-“I can always remember two little kids on Nicholson Road,” said Ponta.
-“They’re waiting around the bus stop and one was saying to the other, ‘What are you gonna be when you grow up?’, and you expected them to say ‘I’m gonna be an engine driver,’ or something like that.
+“I can always remember two little kids on Nicholson Road [in Perth],” said Ponta.
+“They’re waiting around the bus stop and one was saying to the other, ‘What are you gonna be when you grow up?’, and you expected them to say, ‘I’m gonna be an engine driver,’ or something like that.
 They said, ‘I’m gonna be one of them guys in a wheelchair so I can play wheelchair basketball.’